CChancyy/MS2-Submib-Tele/README.md

    `pip install firebase_admin`<br>
 3. Change the path to the path to service account in your own laptop
 ![image](https://github.com/CChancyy/MS3-Tele/assets/110718225/27c8237c-fd02-417b-8087-f3263264bd1f)

+#### 2.2.2 Website
+1. Download the zip file from https://github.com/z-wenqing/MS3-website/tree/master
+2. Install by running the following in the directory `npm install`
+3. Install Firebase by running `npm install firebase`
+4. Start the app by running `npm start`
+5. Open https://localhost:3000 with your browser to see the website <br>
+**Note**:
+1. every time the user declares the usage in the Telegram Bot, the website has to be refreshed to view the updated availability (may need to wait for about 1 second).
+2. if the user updates on the Telegram Bot after he logged into the website, he has to manually select location when he refreshed the page. (need to solve)

 ### 2.3 File Structure
 #### Folders